Trip reference number: ITN-MDG010

 Day 1 Early morning departure from London Heathrow (or selected other UK airports) to Paris CDG.
 Connect with the mid morning Air France flight to Antananarivo.
-On your arrival off your international flight you will be met, assisted with currency exchange and transferred to Relais des Plateaux, a comfortable hotel only 10 minutes drive from the airport to stay overnight with breakfast included.
+On your arrival off your international flight late tonight, you will be met, assisted with currency exchange and transferred to Relais des Plateaux, a comfortable hotel only 10 minutes drive from the airport to stay two nights (if flying on Air France), with breakfast included.

 Day 2 Enjoy a leisurely breakfast at your hotel.
 Your tour leader and driver will meet you and give the group a briefing.
 Depart on the 4hr drive east along good tarmac roads to Andasibe-Mantadia National Park, the country's number 1 'must see' protected rainforest site.
 Along the way you travel through scenic 'Hauts Plateaux' countryside of the Imerina, with rice paddies and villages with characteristic multistoreyed houses.
 Located in the central-eastern escarpment (Bezanozano country), Andasibe or 'Perinet; is perhaps best known for iconic species such as Indri (largest of all extant lemurs), birds such Red-fronted coua and Coral-billed nuthatch vanga, and 'herps' including Mossy leaf-tailed gecko and the critically endangered Golden mantella, the area's flagship frog.
 Take a guided introductory walk in Andasibe where trails are mostly graded as 'easy'.
 After dinner, go for a guided night walk across the road in Analamazaotra Forest Station which is administered by proactive NGO Association Mitsinjo.
 Stay 3 nights in either Vakona Forest Lodge OR Andasibe Hotel OR Mantadia Lodge with all meals included.